evestor Review – is this the best robo-adviser in the UK?

 The second option is to choose to have the robo-adviser assess whether it is worth transferring your current savings to the platform, or the third option is to just set up an evestor ISA or pension portfolio without any assistance (called execution-only).

-Evestor offers three different risk portfolios (covered in more detail later) combining bonds, equities and cash using passive index funds from respected brands such as Vanguard, Blackrock and Fidelity.
+Evestor offers three different risk portfolios (covered in more detail later) combining bonds, equities, property and cash using passive index funds from respected brands such as Vanguard, Blackrock and Fidelity.
 These funds, also known as trackers, tend to be cheaper than active funds as you aren’t paying the salary and research costs of a management team.
 Essentially your fund is following the performance of a particular stock market.
 The funds track some of the most well-known benchmarks in their respected markets such as the FTSE All Share Index – the top 600 UK companies by market capitalisation – and the S&P 500.

 Whichever you choose or are allocated, you can keep track of your portfolio using the evestor app, available on Android and iPhone.
 It may be a robo-adviser, but there is still a human touch as evestor offers live webchats and you can also book an online appointment to speak with an adviser.